 If you are thinking about filing a request for the opposing party in your child custody case to undergo drug testing, it is important to remember that the court will likely order that you undergo testing as well.
 The court will probably either order that you are to pay for the testing (subject to reimbursement if the opposing party fails the test) or that you share the cost of testing equally.

-Speak with an experienced child custody attorney as soon as possible if you are unsure whether you have justifiable grounds to seek a drug or alcohol test in your custody case.
+Speak with an experienced child custody attorney as soon as possible if you are unsure whether you have justifiable grounds to seek alcohol or drug testing in your custody case.
 A skilled family law attorney can help navigate your child custody case and assist you in determining the best way to approach drug and alcohol testing on either side of the table.
+Call Talkov Law at (844) 4-TALKOV (825568) or contact us online for a free consultation about your case.